-Held in partnership with Emirates Airline and the Dubai Culture & Arts Authority (Dubai Culture), the Emirate’s dedicated Authority for heritage, arts, and culture, the Festival was honoured to receive Her Highness Sheikha Latifa Bint Mohammed Bin Rashid Al Maktoum, Vice Chairman, Dubai Culture & Arts Authority, Vice Chairman, Emirates Literature Foundation, His Excellency Sheikh Nahyan Mubarak Al Nahyan, UAE Cabinet Member and Minister of Culture and Knowledge Development and His Excellency Mohammad Al-Murr, Federal National Council Speaker.
+Held in partnership with Emirates Airline and the Dubai Culture & Arts Authority (Dubai Culture), the Emirate’s dedicated Authority for heritage, arts, and culture, the Festival was honoured to receive Her Highness Sheikha Latifa Bint Mohammed Bin Rashid Al Maktoum, Vice Chairman, Dubai Culture & Arts Authority, Vice Chairman, Emirates Literature Foundation, and His Excellency Mohammad Al-Murr, Federal National Council Speaker.
 In addition, Her Excellency Sheikha Lubna bint Khalid bin Sultan Al Qasimi, Cabinet Member and Minister of State for Tolerance led the panel discussion on A Time of Tolerance and Her Excellency Ohood Al Roumi, Minister of State for Happiness was part of the panel on Reflections on Happiness and Positivity, the latest book by His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE, and Ruler of Dubai.
 The English edition of which was announced at the Emirates Airline Festival of Literature, which will be released one week later.

 Isobel Abulhoul, OBE, CEO and Trustee of the Emirates Literature Foundation and Director of the Emirates Airline Festival of Literature said of the event, ‘In this, the National Month of Reading, it was a great honour for us to host the launch of the English edition of His Highness’ book at the Festival.
 Our motto this year was Happiness, Peace, Tolerance and Diversity, themes that resonate within His Highness’ book and which we want to adopt for the future.